ModestSerhat/cs2-marketplace-ids/README.md

 # buff163 IDs

-Most tradable CS2 in-game items' Goods ID-Name pairs, applied stickers' Sticker ID-Name pairs and some items' Pattern Index-Pattern Type pairs on the website [buff163](https://buff.163.com), including Paris 2023, Anubis Collection, Revolution Case, and Espionage Sticker Capsule items can be found here.
+Most tradable CS2 in-game items' Goods ID-Name pairs, applied stickers' or patches' Sticker/Patch ID-Name pairs and some items' Pattern Index-Pattern Type pairs on the website [buff163](https://buff.163.com), including Paris 2023, Anubis Collection, Revolution Case, and Espionage Sticker Capsule items can be found here.

 Some known missing items that is seen to exist/not exist which aren't registered on buff163 are also listed here.<br>

-Some stickers can have other Sticker ID-Name pairs with the name being the same that have a lower quantity of listings of the same kind of sticker applied (e.g. Rush 4x20 (Holo), CRUC1AL | Paris 2023)<br>
+Some stickers and patches can have other Sticker/Patch ID-Name pairs with the name being the same that have a lower quantity of listings of the same kind of sticker applied (e.g. Rush 4x20 (Holo), CRUC1AL | Paris 2023)<br>

 Other items' Pattern Index-Pattern Type pairs will be added in the future, only the AK-47 | Case Hardened's patterns are included for now.